'Woke' MLB moving All-Star Game from 51% Black Atlanta to 76% White Denver, critics note

 "Democrats are really good with their whole 'racial justice' thing," wrote The Daily Wire reporter Ryan Saavedra.

-Fox News' Ryan Gaydos and Fox Business' Brittany De Lea contributed to this report.
+Fox News' Ryan Gaydos and Brittany De Lea contributed to this report.